XI Edition of Baikal Ice Marathon will be held on March, 01, 2015

 6.4.
 Once the BIM starting line is on the western shore (in Listvyanka), runners in the BIM, after completing their distance, and reaching the finish line at the eastern shore, upon first request of the judge/ any of the BIM organizing committee, and within 10 minutes after such a notice should take seat in the indicated vehicle for a transfer back to the start line/ opposite shore of Baikal.
 Those who do not follow such a request will immediately be disqualified, and then take their transfer to the start line/opposite shore of Baikal in the last turn (after the last BIM runner finishes the BIM).

 6.5.
 Final admittance to the ice course of the BIM shall take place on the starting day of the BIM and in accordance with the BIM Pre-start standing order (see Cl.
 13).

 6.6.
-Those runners, who on the day of BIM commencement before start and during the start show visible signs of alcohol intoxication or drug/ dope using, misbehavior that is beyond the bounds of decency or common sense law ( like euphoria, poor coordination, memory loss, slurred speech, confusion, impaired balance, loss of muscle coordination, evident rudeness/aggressiveness); refuse or fail to follow orders/requests of the Organizers before the start or at the start shall be immediately disqualified and no complaints shall be accepted or refunds made.
+Runners showing visible signs of alcohol intoxication, drug or dope use, whose behavior is beyond the bounds of decency/common sense law (euphoria, poor coordination, memory loss, slurred speech, confusion, impaired balance, loss of muscle coordination, evident rudeness/aggressiveness), who refuse/fail to follow orders/requests of the Organizers before, at the start or after the start shall immediately be disqualified.
+No any complaints shall be accepted or refunds made, in such cases.

 6.8.
-Individual start number of the runners of BIM should be placed and well fixed on the runner’s chest.
-If a runner at the start or during the BIM fails to have the start number or it is not properly fixed on the chest disabling the marathon judges or anyone from the support team to clearly see the start number on the runner’s chest, the judge will have the right not to register the result of such a runner that will eventually lead to the runner’s disqualification.
+Individual start number of the runners of BIM should be placed, well fixed on the runner’s chest.
+If a runner, at the start or during the BIM, fails to have the start number or it is not properly fixed on the chest disabling the marathon judges or anyone from the support team to clearly see the start number on the runner’s chest, the judge will have the right not to register the result of such a runner that will eventually lead to the runner’s disqualification.